 - Domain I: Academic Achievement

 - Domain II: Post-Secondary Readiness

-- Domain III: Disproportionate Analysis
+- Domain III: Disproportionate Analysis (SPED only)

 The program area indicators that are not Report Only are each assigned at least one performance level (PL).
 Some indicators, like those used for state assessment, consist of multiple PLs for each subject area tested.
-To assign the PL(s) for a non-Report Only indicator, the LEA's performance is compared to cut points established for the applicable indicator with consideration for the applied PL standards.
-Report Only indicators are reported for LEA information and planning purposes.
+To assign the PL(s) for an indicator, the LEA's performance is compared to cut points established for the applicable indicator with consideration for the applied PL standards.